 Some patients who have lost one or more teeth may opt for a dental bridge to replace the tooth.
 Most dental bridges have crowns on either end that fit over the teeth on each side of the gap, holding the bridge securely in place.

-Dr. Stacy Goodwill will sometimes use dental crowns in situations other than repairing teeth.
-When the doctor performs a root canal, she will often use dental crowns to cover the site of the treatment after cleaning out the tooth.
+Dr. Goodwill & Dr. Majidian will sometimes use dental crowns in situations other than repairing teeth.
+When the doctors perform a root canal, they will often use dental crowns to cover the site of the treatment after cleaning out the tooth.
 We can also use crowns to restore dental implants.

 What Are CEREC® Dental Crowns?

-If a patient has completely lost his tooth, the doctor can use the CEREC® system in conjunction with a 3D Imaging system to create and place an implant and restoration with expert precision in just one visit.
+If a patient has completely lost a tooth, the doctors can use the CEREC® system in conjunction with a 3D Imaging system to create and place an implant and restoration with expert precision in just one visit.
 The doctors can even complete several restorations in one visit with the CEREC® system.

 Placing Dental Crowns Using CEREC®

-As with most procedures we perform, the placing of a CEREC® dental crown will begin with a exam.
-Our doctor will examine your teeth and decide what kind of restoration you need.
+As with most procedures we perform, the placing of a CEREC® dental crown will begin with an exam.
+Our doctors will examine your teeth and decide what kind of restoration you need.
 If you require a dental crown, they will prepare your tooth by removing any decay and shaping the tooth for the replacement.

-Next, the doctor will use the CEREC® digital imaging camera to take a digital impression of your tooth.
-She will then use the CEREC® software to convert that image into a virtual 3D model, which she will use to design your dental crown.
+Next, the doctors will use the CEREC® digital imaging camera to take a digital impression of your tooth.
+They will then use the CEREC® software to convert that image into a virtual 3D model, which will be used to design your dental crown.

-With the click of a button, the doctor will send the design to our milling unit.
-She will then choose a ceramic block that best matches your natural tooth color and place it in the machine.
-Within minutes, the milling unit will create your crown right in the office, and the doctor will bond it into place permanently.
+With the click of a button, the doctors will send the design to our milling unit where they choose a ceramic block that best matches your natural tooth color and place it in the machine.
+Within minutes, the milling unit will create your crown right in the office, and the doctors will bond it into place permanently.